 'The Help,' Broadway's 'The Trip to Bountiful'

-Through the years, Tyson has kept much of her personal life—including her birth year—under wraps.
-However, what we do know is that Tyson was married to Miles Davis for seven years in the 1980s and has no children.
+Tyson was married to Miles Davis for seven years in the 1980s and had no children.

-Though other information about her life is scant, Tyson has a well-known commitment to community involvement.
-She co-founded the Dance Theater of Harlem after Martin Luther King Jr.'s assassination, and when a school board in East Orange, New Jersey, wanted to name a performing arts schools after her, she only agreed to accept the honor if she could participate in school activities.
-In addition to attending meetings and events, Tyson has even taught a master class at the school.
+Tyson had a well-known commitment to community involvement.
+She co-founded the Dance Theater of Harlem after Martin Luther King Jr.'s assassination, and when a school board in East Orange, New Jersey, wanted to name a performing arts school after her, she only agreed to accept the honor if she could participate in school activities.
+In addition to attending meetings and events, Tyson even taught a master class at the school.

-Tyson has received numerous acting awards and nominations, and became a member of the Black Filmmakers Hall of Fame in 1977.
-She has also been honored by the Congress of Racial Equality and by the National Council of Negro Women.
+Tyson received numerous acting awards and nominations and became a member of the Black Filmmakers Hall of Fame in 1977.
+She was also been honored by the Congress of Racial Equality and by the National Council of Negro Women.
 And in 2010, the National Association for the Advancement of Colored People presented Tyson with its 95th Spingarn Medal — an award given to African Americans who have reached outstanding levels of achievement.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!